QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="400" src="images/FFC.png">

 * Attach the reviver wires to the correct header on the Pi PCB.
-* Feed the ESC white signal wires through the holes in the controller case.
+* Feed the ESC white signal wires and the single black ground wire through the holes in the controller case.
-* Place the terminal contacts from each ESC signal wires in the correct position of a Molex KK 5 x 1 Connector Housing (Blank, front right, front left, back right back left).
+* Place the terminal contacts from each ESC wires in the correct position of a Molex KK 5 x 1 Connector Housing (Ground, front right, front left, back right back left).
 * Attach the ESC connector from the previous step to the correct header on the Pi PCB.
 * Feed the wires on output 1 of the UBEC through the holes in the controller case.
 * Place the terminal contacts from output 1 of the UBEC in the correct position of a Molex KK 6 x 1 Connector Housing (Power, 4 blanks, Ground).